frappe/erpnext_com/erpnext_com/www/privacy.md

 We also have an access to your account for adminsitrative purposes.
 This includes access for support and update purposes.

-If anyone in our team has to access your data for support, then you will get an email mentioning that one our engineers have accessed your data along with a reason.
+If anyone in our team has to access your data for support, then you will get an email mentioning that one of our engineers have accessed your data along with a reason.
 Your passwords are not accessible to our engineers and are generated via a program.
-If they need to access the password, they must go via this route.
-All our employees have a singed a Non-Disclosure of Data agreement with us and they are fully aware of the consequences and risks involved with access of customer data.
+If they need to access the account, they must go via this route.
+All our employees have singed a Non-Disclosure of Data agreement with us and they are fully aware of the consequences and risks involved with access of customer data.

 ### [How do I check all the changes you have made as an Administrator](#how-do-i-check-all-the-changes-you-have-made-as-an-administrator)?